sveltia/sveltia-cms/README.md

 ### Field enhancements

 - Required fields, not optional fields, are clearly marked for efficient data entry.
+- Provides an all-in-one asset selection dialog for file and image fields.
+  - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].
+  - New assets can be uploaded by dragging & dropping them into the dialog[^20].
+  - A file/image URL can also be entered in the dialog.
-- Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
+  - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert free stock photos[^8].
 - Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
 If removed, the required subfields will no longer trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.